 The Unmet Need

-While drug resistance can be accelerated by inappropriate use of antibiotics in settings where they aren’t needed, appropriate use of antibiotics in life saving situations also fosters eventual drug resistance.
-This situation is unlike other human diseases, and requires ongoing innovation to insure active antibiotics are available to patients.
+While drug resistance can be accelerated by inappropriate use of antibiotics in settings where they aren’t needed, it is important to recognize that appropriate use of antibiotics in life saving situations also results in eventual drug resistance.
+Improving antibiotic use practices is not enough.
+This situation is unlike other human diseases and requires ongoing innovation to ensure active antibiotics are available to patients.

 The Usefulness of this Critical Class of Antibiotics is Being Lost

 The discovery of penicillin by Alexander Fleming in the 1920s was one the most impactful advances in medicine in the last century.
 Penicillin and the subsequent improvements in newer forms of penicillin-like drugs such as cephalosporins and carbapenems resulted in improved efficacy and safety over the past several decades such that these drugs remain preferred choices for treatment in many settings.